 Foreman had not fought since he lost the heavyweight title to Muhammad Ali in "The Rumble in the Jungle" some 15 months before.
-That is, if you don't count his exhibition fights, including the afternoon in Toronto the previous April when he took on five different opponents in one afternoon.
+That is, if you don't count his exhibition fights, including the afternoon in Toronto the previous April, when he took on five different opponents in one afternoon.
 The "match" had all the trappings of low burlesque as Foreman "battled" a group of has-beens, never-wases and even a "kissing bandit," parading around the ring as boxers.
-It was such a low blow to Foreman's already shaky psyche that he exited the stage left, after his episode with the five, and remained inactive for yet another nine months -- a proper gestation period for him to put together a new fighting "family," including the veteran Gil Clancy and trainer Kid Rapidez, and embarked upon a comeback in quest of the heavyweight champion he viewed as rightfully his.
+It was such a low blow to Foreman's already shaky psyche that he exited the stage left, after his episode with the five, and remained inactive for yet another nine months -- a proper gestation period for him to put together a new fighting "family," including the veteran Gil Clancy and trainer Kid Rapidez, and embarked upon a comeback in quest of the heavyweight championship he viewed as rightfully his.

 "I think 1976 is going to be the year of George Foreman," the 27-year-old ex-champ intoned solemnly to those who were willing to listen.
 "I think with the bicentennial coming up, it's going to mean a lot to me.
 I feel I have a lot to do with the image of the United States," the man who had once carried America's colors around the Olympic ring immodestly said.
 Now waving the flag again, he also admitted to having something to do with "the image of young people as well.
 And, if I can lose the title in one year, and win it back in 1976, it will inspire George Foreman to do a lot of other things."

-George's reference to his self-perceived All-American image dated back to his glory days at the 1968 Olympics in Mexico City when he held a tiny American flag in his massive hand -- in contrast to other Black athletes who chose, instead, to hold up a black-gloved, black -power salute after their victories.
+George's reference to his self-perceived All-American image dated back to his glory days at the 1968 Olympics in Mexico City, when he held a tiny American flag in his massive hand -- in contrast to other Black athletes who chose, instead, to hold up a black-gloved, black power salute after their victories.

 Born in Marshall, Texas, on Jan.
 10, 1949, the fifth of seven children born to a railroad construction worker, George was somewhat of a delinquent as a youngster.
-A high-school dropout, he spent the better part of two years hanging around street corners contemplating wayward acts.
+A high school dropout, he spent the better part of two years hanging around street corners contemplating wayward acts.
 In his own words: "You name it, I've done it."
-Inspired by footballer Jim Brown, George then joined America's Job Corps and was sent to Fort Vannoy Conservation Center in Oregon where he learned the trades of masonry and carpentry.
+Inspired by footballer Jim Brown, George then joined America's Job Corps and was sent to Fort Vannoy Conservation Center in Oregon, where he learned the trades of masonry and carpentry.
 And boxing under the tutelage of Doc Broadus, the Parks Job Corps Center vocational guidance director.